-with Miguel de Carvalho, Manuela Marques, Gilles van Arkel, Vita Thiesbrummel, Rik Lina, David Coulter, Bruno BarnabĂ© and Isidro MartĂns, 2025
+Eight artists, one challenge, the Vila Nova de Gaia waterfront, 2025.
+With Miguel de Carvalho, Manuela Marques, Gilles van Arkel, Vita Thiesbrummel, Rik Lina, David Coulter, Bruno Barnabé and Isidro Martíns.

 with and by iPhones, 2025